What is the Best Skincare Routine for Eczema?

 Gently Cleanse Morning and Night

 If you’ve been struggling with atopic dermatitis for a while, you already know cleansing is a tricky topic.
 Hot water can strip fats and oils from your already-dry skin.
-And harsh soaps or synthetic fragrances are classic triggers for eczema flares.

 But just because you shouldn’t cleanse aggressively doesn’t mean you shouldn’t cleanse at all.
 If you’re not in the middle of a flare, use a gentle, all-natural cleanser to remove dirt and allergens from your skin.
 Skip anything that contains chemicals or synthetic fragrances.